Taste the powerful crust of barbecue brisket smoked over a live fire.

 Fletcher’s Brooklyn Barbecue is a 50-seat restaurant in Gowanus, Brooklyn, honoring the uniquely American tradition of crafting pit smoked barbecue.
 We’re a small scale restaurant cooking our fare over sugar maple and red oak fires.
 Like many of our Brooklyn neighbors we believe in supporting cattle farms utilizing humane practices in a sustainable environment.

-Since opening on 3rd avenue in Gowanus in 2012, we have had operations in Industry City, Pier 57, South Street Seaport, and the Rockaways.
-Our current market location is within the Dekalb Market Hall in Downtown Bklyn.
+Since opening on 3rd avenue in Gowanus in 2012, we have had operations in Industry City, Pier 57, South Street Seaport, Dekalb Market Hall, Alewife, and the Rockaways.
 But keep your eyes out, we are always scouting new spots to sling our 'cue.

 Barbecue is religion to most Americans, and wherever you’re from is the only real barbecue to you.
 We tend to think you’re right.
 Whether it be brisket and sausage in texas, pork in the carolinas, ribs in the midwest, or tacos on the west-coast, it’s all authentic barbecue.
 We’re true fans of all ‘cue, but we don’t try to recreate regional styles.
 Here in Brooklyn, we create our own style of ‘cue that melds the tradition of wood fire cooking with responsible farming and flavor profiles inspired from the many ethnicities experienced while walking the streets of the largest borough of New York City.